Skip to main content

 Caitlin Green (she/her) is driven by the opportunity to develop potential, identify new insights, and facilitate meaningful connections for Berkeley Public Health students.
 She enjoys dynamically serving students, alumni, and employers/community partners to advance the public health workforce.

-She came to the School of Public Health from the UC Berkeley Career Center, where she earned a Chancellor’s Outstanding Staff Award with her colleagues for a large-scale technology initiative to strengthen the student experience connecting with employers and applying to opportunities.
-Caitlin is active in professional associations and has presented at the regional and national levels around pre-health advising and supporting underrepresented students in STEM.
+Caitlin has over a decade of professional service at UC Berkeley, having previously worked at Berkeley Career Engagement, where she earned a Chancellor’s Outstanding Staff Award with her colleagues for a large-scale technology initiative to enhance the student experience.
+Caitlin is active in professional associations and has presented at the regional and national levels.
 A first-generation college student, she earned her master’s in higher education administration from Boston College and her bachelor’s in sociology from UC Berkeley.

 Kandis Morris